stefan-golinschi/py-rest-wol/README.md

 This is a simple python application that is able to ping/suspend/poweroff/wake devices.
 This is useful especially in a setup where you have a workstation that needs to be started and stopped remotely.

+The name of this project is inspired from @daBONDi's `go-rest-wol` repo(https://github.com/daBONDi/go-rest-wol) , which I originally used.

 ## Generate SSH keys